 This is an example where we’re using behavior-based programming (using examples to define the criteria).
 Another method is to use the BDD (Behaviour Driven Development) methodology.
 In BDD we use scenarios where we describe exactly with a few words when we can say the user story and development is complete, using steps like given, when and then.

-Thanks to the collected requirements and setting acceptance criteria, your developers will, firstly, know exactly what do you expect from them, and secondly, they will be able to quickly check whether they have delivered what was expected.
+Thanks to the collected requirements and setting acceptance criteria, your developers will, firstly, know exactly what you expect from them, and secondly, they will be able to quickly check whether they have delivered what was expected.

 4. DOMAIN OF YOUR SOLUTION